-To help your job application stand out from the crowd, we’ve put together some tips for applying to Amazon fulfillment center jobs.
+To help your application stand out from the crowd, we’ve put together some tips for applying to Amazon fulfillment center jobs.

-The various agencies of the U.S. government employ over 2 million people.
+The agencies of the U.S. government employ over 2 million people.
 The jobs available range from part-time entry-level work to positions for experienced professionals

-For example, an employee who works 20 hours per week will receive half of the government contribution towards health insurance that a 40-hour-per-week worker would.
+For example, an employee who works around 20 hours per week will receive half of the government contribution towards health insurance that a 40-hour-per-week worker would.